 What Is Productivity?

+Is your architecture productivity lacking?
 Do you find yourself sitting down for hours on end and working your butt off but for some reason, things take way longer than you think they should?
-Are you just not as productive as you want to be or as other people seem to be?
+Is your productivity not as good as you want to be or as other architecture students seem to be?
+When you start to understand and implement good architecture productivity habits, things are going to change.

 Let’s start with some simple definitions.